Journey not easy but squad united, says thankful Matthews

 “Looking back at our journey, it definitely wasn't an easy road over the last year,” said the stylish right-hander.

-“[We had a] good series against Pakistan [last November] then went on to South Africa [earlier this year] and probably didn't have the best one.
+“[We had a] good series against Pakistan [last November] then went on to South Africa [earlier this year] and probably didn't have the best one,” Matthews said.

-“But just to get to this World Cup alone, we had to go through the World Cup qualifiers.
+She continued: “But just to get to this World Cup alone, we had to go through the World Cup qualifiers.
 Just as that started there was the problem with COVID.
-And I think everyone had to try and get out of Zimbabwe as quickly as possible, having to endure that.
+And I think everyone had to try and get out of Zimbabwe as quickly as possible, having to endure that.”

 “And then having to spend 14 days in quarantine as a team [in Oman] before getting back home just maybe a couple of days before Christmas.”